JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Introduction

 Experimental studies by \citet{ehrenfreund1997infrared} revealed that the asymmetric stretching mode of \ce{^{13}CO_2} at 4.39 \ce{\mu}m also displays strong peak shifts and profile broadening when the conditions of the ice matrix are altered.
-These laboratory data were later used to aid in the interpretation of ISO-SWS observations of high mass protostars, in which the observed profiles of the \ce{^{13}CO_2} ice bands vary significantly depending on the source \citep{boogert1999iso}.
-The main finding was a blue peak that appears in a number of high mass sources.
+These laboratory data were later used to aid in the interpretation of ISO-SWS observations of high-mass protostars, in which the observed profiles of the \ce{^{13}CO_2} ice bands vary significantly depending on the source \citep{boogert1999iso}.
+The main finding was a blue peak that appears in a number of high-mass sources.
 This was attributed to either pure \ce{CO_2} in heated polar ices containing diluted amounts of methanol (\ce{CH_3OH}) ice or heated \ce{CO_2}:\ce{H_2O}:\ce{CH_3OH} ices.
 These results further confirmed the significance of this weaker ice band and how it can be used to diagnose interstellar ice morphologies.

-Now with the high sensitivity and spectral resolution of the \textit{James Webb} Space Telescope (JWST) and high resolution laboratory data, we are well-equipped to study these weak ice features in much greater detail.
-In this paper we present spectral analysis of the \ce{^{13}CO_2} isotopologue band for five Class 0 embedded sources observed with the Near Infrared Spectrograph (NIRSpec) onboard the JWST as part of the Investigating Protostellar Accretion Across the Mass Spectrum (IPA) program \citep{federman2023,narang2023, rubinstein2023}.
-The wide luminosity range of the sample (0.2 - \ce{10^4} $L_\odot $) allows us to study the effect of protostellar ice heating for low and high mass sources.
+Now with the high sensitivity and spectral resolution of the \textit{James Webb} Space Telescope (JWST) and high resolution laboratory data, we are well equipped to study these weak ice features in much greater detail.
+In this paper we present a spectral analysis of the \ce{^{13}CO_2} isotopologue band for five Class 0 embedded sources observed with the Near Infrared Spectrograph (NIRSpec) on board the JWST as part of the Investigating Protostellar Accretion Across the Mass Spectrum (IPA) program \citep{federman2023,narang2023,rubinstein2023}.
+The wide luminosity range of the sample (0.2 - \ce{10^4} $L_\odot $) allows us to study the effect of protostellar ice heating for low- and high-mass sources.
 Furthermore, the exceptional sensitivity of the JWST will make it possible to study this weak band for low-mass protostars at very high signal/noise.